 Elementary Education (Pre K-4) BLS

 The undergraduate Teacher Education programs are built upon a strong liberal arts curriculum provided through the General Education Program (GEP) at Saint Joseph’s University.
-This enables students to integrate their understanding of interdisciplinary content with an understanding of child and adolescent learning.
+This enables students to integrate their understanding of interdisciplinary content with an understanding of developmentally appropriate pedagogy.
+Throughout the Elementary Education Pre-K - Grade 4 program, students integrate theory with practice through coursework and field experiences.

 The General Education Program (GEP) at Saint Joseph’s University involves a distinctive liberal arts education in the Jesuit, Catholic tradition.
 General education is essential to the University’s mission, providing all students with the broad knowledge, essential skills, appreciation of diversity, and ethically informed perspective needed by those who would aspire to be “men and women for others.”
 The GEP ensures mastery of skills required for further study, exposes students to the principal achievements and problems of the major fields of human learning, and introduces them to new disciplines that they may or may not wish to pursue.
 The Major Concentration component gives depth in a particular field and is thus a preparation for an effective career or for graduate study in that field.